fomightez/bendit-binder/README.md

    - A notebook showing how to run the standalone version of bend.it software in the launched sessions is also present in the repository.

+   - The jupyter-archive extension is present to make it covenient to make archives of entire directories using the JupyterLab interface, without need to write and execute a command.

 </details>

 -------------